unixwzrd/unixwzrd.github.io/html/collaborate/professionals.md

 - Priority support & consulting
 - Data processing & AI-enhanced analysis

-**Consulting rates are determined by project scope, complexity, and required expertise.** While I’m happy to discuss project needs and deliverables, my rates reflect the value and experience I bring to each engagement.
+**Consulting rates are determined by project scope, complexity, and required expertise.** While we are⁠ happy to discuss project needs and deliverables, our rates reflect the value and experience we bring to each engagement.

 If you're interested in **consulting, special projects, or testing our AI tools**, please [contact us](/contact) to discuss your needs.